Union for International Cancer Control: Governance

-UICC’s more than 1,200 members include cancer societies, governmental agencies, treatment and research centres, patient support groups and professional associations from around the world.
+UICC’s more than 1,150 members include cancer societies, governmental agencies, treatment and research centres, patient support groups and professional associations from around the world.

-UICC also works with over 60 partners, including other health organisations, foundations and private sector companies committed to the fight against cancer.
+UICC also works with over 60 partners, including other health organisations, foundations and private sector companies committed to reducing the global cancer burden.

-In addition, UICC is a founding member of the NCD Alliance, the McCabe Centre for Law & Cancer, the International Cancer Control Partnership and established the City Cancer Challenge Foundation in January 2019.
+In addition, UICC is a founding member of the NCD Alliance, the McCabe Centre for Law & Cancer, and the International Cancer Control Partnership UICC established the City Cancer Challenge Foundation in January 2019 and the Access to Oncology Medicines (ATOM) Coalition in 2022.